+357-22-232-044

 • a residence permit for family reunification;

-• a residence permit for work.
+• a residence permit for work, in certain cases.

 The following people can become Cyprus permanent residents: